LiteLDev/LeviLamina/docs/tutorials/understanding_functions_in_bds.md

 Using this, we can directly use `textPacket.mMessage` instead of the offset to get the player's chat content.

+!!!
+Danger
+    However, it is important to note that we are not the official source, and the structural information we provide may not be entirely accurate.
+The structure may change with version updates, and we may not update it in time.
+Therefore, when using structures to replace offsets, you must be careful!

+    Of course, if you discover such issues, you are welcome to submit a PR.

 ## Conclusion

 This article introduced how to understand the functions in BDS and how to find the functions you want in BDS.